kwokyuenfan/kwokyuenfan.github.io/_pages/about.md

 Hello!
 I am **Kwok Yuen (K.Y.)
 Fan**, an Assistant Professor of Economics and Finance at The Hang Seng University of Hong Kong (HSUHK).

 My research operates at the intersection of two distinct worlds.
-My academic journey began in **Marketing**, studying how organizations craft narratives and sell visions of the future.
+My academic journey began in Marketing, studying how organizations craft narratives and sell visions of the future.
 However, as my path led me to the United Kingdom for a Master's in Finance, I began to perceive a friction between the stories companies tell and the ledger sheets they manage.
 Surrounded by the rigorous logic of capital markets, I identified a fundamental tension: while Marketing focuses on *perceived* value, Finance demands *shareholder* value.

 > **But what about social value?**